Teodor29/train-delay-map/README.md

-# webapp course repo
+# webapp project repo

-Course material for the course Webbapplikationer för mobila enheter given at Blekinge Institute of Technology.
+Project starter repo for the course Webbapplikationer för mobila enheter given at Blekinge Institute of Technology.